sirnuke/steambridge/README.md

 the Overlay.

-Additionally, it's possible to force the Linux client to download many (authorized) games that don't have a Linux port.
+Additionally, it's possible to force the Linux client to download many games from a user's library that don't have a Linux port.

-All of this combined, the long term goal is a tool to download Windows games, configure them to run using the SteamBridge DLLs, and do most of the work of adding it back to the client as a non-Steam game.
+Combined, the long term goal is a tool to download Windows games, configure them to run using the SteamBridge DLLs, and do most of the work of adding it back to the client as a non-Steam game.